hombach/ioBroker.tibberlink/README.md

 ## Adapter for using TIBBER energy data in iOBroker

-Adapter for linking data from your Tibber account API to be used in ioBroker
+Adapter for linking data from your Tibber account API to be used in ioBroker.
+Adapter could be used for single or multiple homes.

-If you're not a Tibber user right now, it's greatly appreciated when you're using my reveral link:
+If you're not a Tibber user right now, it's greatly appreciated when you're using my referal link:

 [https://invite.tibber.com/2gwuign3.](https://invite.tibber.com/2gwuign3.)